egison/typed-egison/README.md

 ```

 ## Fun
-Fun is a abbreviation of function of curse.
+Fun is an abbreviation of a function of course.
 Functions in Egison are take a tuple and return a value.
 ```
 > (print-type-of (lambda [$x] (b.+ x 10)))